Q; “What issues can you help me with at CANDLE MOUSE COUNSELLING?”

 Q; Where are you based?

-I am based in Truro and use counselling/therapy rooms in town either Richmond House or the Walsingham Clinic.
-There is easy access to car parks, the main bus station and the train station (Truro) just a short walk away.
+I am based in Truro and use counselling/therapy rooms in town either Richmond House TR1 3AJ.
+Easy access to car parks, the main bus station and the train station (Truro) a short walk away.
 I offer face-to-face, plus telephone and online counselling if this is your preference.

 Q; What are your opening hours?